Copycat Black Bean Quesarito Recipe

 Is the black bean quesarito vegan?

-No, because there’s chicken stock in the Mexican red rice, and a lot of dairy products are included as well
+No, and this Taco Bell quesarito recipe isn’t actually vegetarian-friendly either.
+There’s chicken stock in the Mexican red rice, and a ton of dairy products are used as well.

-You can easily replace them with dairy-free cheese and sour cream to make this a vegan Taco Bell recipe.
-As for the chicken stock, simply swap in a veggie or mushroom stock instead!
+That said, you can easily replace them with dairy-free cheese and sour cream!
+As for the chicken stock, simply swap in a veggie or mushroom stock instead.

 Enjoy!